-The instructions which accompany the hospital survey for quantifying uncompensated care costs further clarifies that uncompensated services for the uninsured include costs incurred for inpatient and outpatient hospital services to individuals with no source of third-party coverage for the hospital services they receive, including all Section 1011 charges for undocumented aliens.
+The instructions which accompany the hospital survey for quantifying uncompensated care costs further clarifies that uncompensated services for the uninsured include costs incurred for inpatient and outpatient hospital services to individuals with no credible source of third-party coverage for the hospital services they receive, including all Section 1011 charges for undocumented aliens.
 The uninsured uncompensated amount cannot include amounts associated with unpaid co-pays or deductibles for individuals with third-party insurance or any other unreimbursed costs associated with inpatient or outpatient services provided to individuals with third-party coverage, but for which such third-party benefit package excludes such services.
-The uncompensated care cost should not include bad debt or payer discounts related to services furnished to individuals who have any form of insurance coverage.
-The total uncompensated care cost for the uninsured includes the cost of furnishing inpatient and outpatient services less any direct or indirect payments from or on behalf of such uninsured individuals.
-The instructions further specify that prisoners or other wards of the State are not considered uninsured.
+The State's uncompensated care cost calculation also excludes bad debts or payer discounts related to services furnished to individuals who have any form of insurance coverage.